daichianoop/NextHire/README.md

 ## 🤖 Introduction

-Prepwise is a job interview preparation platform powered by Vapi AI voice agents.
+NextHire is a job interview preparation platform powered by Vapi AI voice agents.
 Built with **Next.js** for the user interface and backend logic, **Firebase** for authentication and data storage, and styled with **TailwindCSS**, this project demonstrates how to integrate AI models into applications.
 The platform offers a sleek and modern experience for job interview preparation.

 ## ⚙️ Tech Stack